-Almost a decade and seven trips to Tbilisi later, the city is still full of charm.
-Yes, it’s no longer Europe’s best kept secret – one-year visas on arrival and low cost flights made sure of that.
-However, Tbilisi is still a super fun (and budget friendly!) place to visit, for a weekend, one month, or anything in between.
+Over a decade and nine trips to Tbilisi later, the city is still full of charm.
+Yes, it’s no longer Europe’s best-kept secret – one-year visas on arrival and low-cost flights made sure of that.
+However, Tbilisi is still a super fun (and budget-friendly!) place to visit, for a weekend, one month, or anything in between.

 Here is my guide to the best things to do in Tbilisi, divided in four sections – the basics, quirky tourist attractions, the best Tbilisi restaurants and wine bars (oh, Georgian cuisine is SO AMAZING), and day trips from Tbilisi.

 Gaumarjos!
 (That is ‘cheers’ in Georgian – something you’ll no doubt hear several times while in Tbilisi!)